nashidau/Random-Number-Gods/Readme.md

  - 0.3: Law and Order: The coming of the static good
  - 0.4: The True Names: The RNGods, not the rng.
  - 0.5: The Repeated Scriptures: The god of sequences arrives
+ - 0.6: The Passage of XOR: Xorshift storms into the pantheon
+ - 0.6.1: A dark god joins: RANDU tempts the weak of will, and poor of knowledge.

 The Great Beyond
 ================